 One brother was found hanging last week.
-Last night, another was shot to death by a sheriff’s deputy.
+On Wednesday, another was fatally shot by sheriff’s deputies.

 Authorities said a female driver and a 7-year-old girl were also in the vehicle.
 The unidentified driver was struck by gunfire and later released from the hospital, and the girl was unharmed, according to the department.

-Boone had been charged with assault with a deadly weapon, false imprisonment, domestic violence and criminal threats in Los Angeles County Superior Court the day before his death, Associated Press reported.
+Boone had been charged with assault with a deadly weapon, false imprisonment, domestic violence and criminal threats in Los Angeles County Superior Court the day before his death, the Associated Press reported.

-The relationships between Boone, the woman and the girl weren’t clarified by the sheriff’s department, but the woman wasn’t the accuser in the spousal assault matter, according to the news service.
+Boone’s relationship to the woman and the girl were not clarified by the sheriff’s department, but the woman was not the accuser in the spousal assault matter, according to the AP.

-A handgun was found on the scene, and no deputies were harmed in the gunshot exchange.
+A handgun was found on the scene and no deputies were harmed in the gunshot exchange, the sheriff’s department said.

-The Los Angeles Department Sheriff’s Bureau said in an early morning statement that it was waiting on coroner and family identification, but an attorney for the family told CNN that the family knows it was Boone who died.
+The Los Angeles County Sheriff’s Department Information Bureau said in an early-morning statement that it was waiting on coroner and family identification, but an attorney for the family told CNN that the family knows it was Boone who died.

 “This afternoon I had to notify the sisters of Robert Fuller that their half brother Terron Jammal Boone was killed by Los Angeles County sheriff’s deputies in Kern County,” Jamon Hicks told the outlet in a statement.

-Hicks didn’t immediately return a request for comment from The Washington Post, but he told CNN that the family and his legal team wouldn’t provide additional comment on the incident until they receive all the information about it.
+Hicks did not immediately return a request for comment from The Washington Post, but he told CNN that the family and his legal team would not provide additional comment on the incident until they receive all the information about it.

 “The family respectfully asks that their privacy be respected,” Hicks told CNN.